-The employment law attorneys at Kingsley & Kingsley help workers in Los Angeles, San Francisco, Sacramento, and San Diego and throughout California with all of their wage and hour issues, including obtaining recovery for unpaid expense reimbursement.
+The employment law attorneys at Kingsley & Kingsley help workers in Los Angeles, San Francisco, Sacramento, and San Diego and throughout California with all of their wage and hour issues, including obtaining recovery for Unpaid Wages and Business Expenses.

 California Labor Code Section 2802 requires an employer to reimburse an employee for all necessary expenses or losses incurred in direct consequence of the discharge of his or her duties, including driving expenses and cell phone use.
 The law further provides that the penalty for failing to reimburse an employee includes liability for the expenses plus interest, as well as attorney fees and costs incurred in obtaining reimbursement.
 Employees can recover up to four years of un-reimbursed expenses.